mf4dhil/anime-api/README.md

 | All Genre Data | http://127.0.0.1:3000/genre/:id |
 | All Studio Data | http://127.0.0.1:3000/studio/:id |

-delete method is required to use this router😊
+delete method is required to use this endpoints😊

 ##### Update data
-use the following list of routers to get all the data
+use the following list of endpoints to get all the data

 | Plugin | README |
 | ------ | ------ |